UAE jails 61 Islamists in coup plot trial, rights groups protest

 International media have been barred from attending the court hearings, which began in March.
-On Tuesday witnesses said police blocked roads outside the court.
+On Tuesday witnesses said police blocked roads outside the court and kept reporters away.

 A British lawyer, Melanie Gingell, mandated by several human rights groups to attend the hearing, was informed at the last minute that she could not do so, the groups said in a statement.

 RIPPLES FROM ARAB UNREST

 Attorney General Salem Saeed Kubaish said in January the defendants had sought to infiltrate state institutions, including schools, universities and ministries.

 He said the accused, all UAE nationals, had invested money from Brotherhood membership fees and charity funds to set up commercial enterprises and real estate investments held in their own names to conceal their activities from the state.